Tongshiyue/Adaptive-medical-image-deep-color-perception-algorithm/README.md

 # Adaptive-medical-image-deep-color-perception-algorithm
 "Adaptive medical image deep color perception algorithm"

-This is a part of our code, if you need whole code, you can email author.

 # Setup
 This code is based on tensorflow.
 It has been tested on Ubuntu 14.04 LTS.